More courses for doctoral candidates

 ► Baden-Württemberg Center for Teaching and Learning (HDZ)

-The Career Service advises students and doctoral students about career opportunities and helps them to discover their own professional competencies.
+The Career Service advises students and doctoral candidates about career opportunities and helps them to discover their own professional competencies.

 ► Career Service (German)